openstack/openstack-ansible/doc/source/user/security/ssl-certificates.rst

-   The openstack-ansible example configurations are designed to be minimal examples and in test or development use-cases will set ``external_lb_vip_address`` to the IP address of the haproxy external endpoint.
+   The openstack-ansible example configurations are designed to be minimal examples and in test or development use-cases will set ``external_lb_vip_address`` to the IP address of the HAProxy external endpoint.
 For a production deployment it is advised to set ``external_lb_vip_address`` to be the FQDN which resolves via DNS to the IP of the external endpoint.